curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 source = "contract test { function multiply(uint a) returns(uint d) { return a * 7; } }"
 // compile with solc
 contract = eth.compile.solidity(source).test
-// send off the contract to the blockchain address = contract.new({from: primaryAccount, data: contract.code})
 // extracts info from contract, save the json serialisation in the given file, contenthash = admin.saveInfo(contract.info, "~/dapps/shared/contracts/test/info.json")
+// send off the contract to the blockchain contract.new({from: primaryAccount, data: contract.code}, function(error, contract){
+  if(!error && contract.address) {
     // calculates the content hash and registers it with the code hash in `HashReg`
     // it uses address to send the transaction.
-// returns the content hash that we use to register a url admin.register(primaryAccount, address, contenthash)
+    // returns the content hash that we use to register a url admin.register(primaryAccount, contract.address, contenthash)
     // here you deploy ~/dapps/shared/contracts/test/info.json to a url admin.registerUrl(primaryAccount, hash, url)
+  }
+});
 ```

 # Interacting with contracts